Holistic remedies attempt to bring health, balance and harmony to the mind, body and spirit of you, your family and even your pets.

 So it’s important to use caution and gauge your progress carefully.
 Tune into the wisdom of your body, listen to what it tells you and respond accordingly.
 If cutting back on your remedy does not lessen symptoms, then you may have to find another remedy to use that is less powerful for your body.
 Of course, if you don’t see any results with a particular holistic remedy, then this choice is not effective for your body or condition and you’ll need to try something else.

-Holistic remedies are a valuable and effective health care alternative that opens the doors to a broader choice of options than traditional medicine alone, without the risks associated with prescription drugs.
-However, each one carries their own risks and limits that need to be taken into consideration and weighed carefully.
+Holistic remedies can be a valuable and effective health care alternative that opens the doors to a broader choice of options than traditional medicine alone, without the risks associated with prescription drugs.
+However, each one carries its own risks and limits that need to be taken into consideration and weighed carefully.
 Just because they are natural and alternative does not mean decisions should be made lightly.